mlellouch/contrastive-learning/README.md

 # contrastive-learning
-A contrastive learning example, that differentiates between animals
+A contrastive learning example, that detects if two images are of the same class